edgedb/edgedb/docs/edgeql/statements/with.rst

     };

-Cardinality is normally statically inferred from the query, so overruling this inference may only be done to *relax* the cardinality.
+Cardinality is normally statically inferred from the query, so overruling this inference may only be done to *relax* the cardinality, so it is not valid to specify the ``single`` qualifier for a computable expression that may return multiple items.
-This means that the only valid cardinality specification is ``CARDINALITY '*'``, when attempting to override a possibility that the cardinality is provably ``'1'``.

 Expressions